 If you are an employer or have an influence over work at height, we recommend staying aware of the changing regulations by following the Work at Height Regulations 2005.

 Our main aim at Safety Harness Direct is to keep you and others around you safe in the workplace.
-If you have any questions about what precautions you should take while working at height don’t hesitate to get in touch.
+If you have any questions about which working at height precautions you should take, please don’t hesitate to get in touch.

 Contact Us